Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Stability of Covariate Balancing Weights

-This demonstrates that the weight vector is asymptotically stable with respect to perturbations in a single observation, with the $L_2$-norm difference decreasing at a rate of $O\left(\frac{1}{n}\right)$ as the sample size increases.
-However, despite this quadratic convergence rate, the analysis reveals that even in randomized trials, there remains a non-zero difference between the weight vectors when treatment assignments change.
-Though this difference is small, it highlights our subsequent development of a carefully designed privacy-preserving algorithm for ITR learning that addresses these sensitivity issues.
+This demonstrates that even in randomized trials, there remains a non-zero difference between the weight vectors when treatment assignments change.
+It highlights our subsequent development of a carefully designed privacy-preserving algorithm for ITR learning that addresses these sensitivity issues.